Santa Cruz Stigmata Carbon CC Rival Review

 The Force AXS build goes for $5,899 and is available with either 27.5"/650b wheels and tires or 700c.
 It comes with a SRAM X01 AXS Eagle 12-speed electronic shifting drivetrain and SRAM Force brakes.
 The 27.5" version has RaceFace ARC Offset 25 rims and WTB Ranger 2.0" tires.
 The 700c version comes with DT Swiss XR 361 Asym wheels and Maxxis Rambler tires.
 You also have the option to upgrade to a Santa Cruz Reserve Carbon wheelset in either wheel size for an additional $1,200.

-The top of the line Red AXS Reserve build goes for a whopping $9,899 and comes fully tricked out with a SRAM Red eTap AXS 12-speed drivetrain, SRAM Red brakes, and Reserve Carbon wheels with i9 Torch hubs.
+The top-of-the-line Red AXS Reserve build goes for a whopping $9,899 and comes fully tricked out with a SRAM Red eTap AXS 12-speed drivetrain, SRAM Red brakes, and Reserve Carbon wheels with i9 Torch hubs.

 There's pretty much nothing that we'd suggest upgrading on the Stigmata right off the bat.
-This bike is completely ready to ride as is and will suit you well whether you're entering a long-distance gravel event or just heading out for group rides with friends.
-Anyone who is serious about racing would probably be inclined to upgrade the wheelset eventually, but the stock wheels should serve most riders well for a season or two.
+This bike is completely ready to ride as is and will suit you well whether you're entering a long-distance bike event or just heading out for group rides with friends.
+Anyone serious about racing would probably be inclined to upgrade the wheelset eventually, but the stock wheels should serve most riders well for a season or two.

 Should You Buy the Santa Cruz Stigmata Carbon CC Rival?